mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 ```

 Is there an implementation of `confirmDialog()` function that would show a Vaadin Dialog and block until a button
 is shown?
-We know the answer already, so let's focus on the 'no' part first.
+Well, we know the answer already, so let's focus on the 'no' part first.

 The above code can not be implemented with the regular thread-based approach.
 The problem here is as follows: assume that `confirmDialog()` function blocks the Vaadin
 UI thread to wait for the user to click the "Yes" or "No" button.
 However,
 in order for the dialog to be actually drawn in the browser,
-the Vaadin UI thread must finish and produce a response for the browser.
+the Vaadin UI thread must finish and must produce a response for the browser.
 But the Vaadin UI
 thread can't finish since it's blocked in the `confirmDialog()` function.

 This is a fundamental problem of all web frameworks, not just of Vaadin.
 For more information